General

 Why do I need to select my primary area of work?

 We ask that applicants identify their primary area of work to help determine which panelists will review your application.
-Our admissions panel is composed of a diverse group of artists and arts professionals working in a range of media, so we want to ensure that each application is reviewed appropriately.
-This does not limit your application from being reviewed by panelists in other media as well.
+Our admissions panel is composed of a diverse group of artists and arts professionals working in a range of mediums, so we want to ensure that each application is reviewed appropriately.

-This field is also where we collect information about concerns related to housing or sleeping needs.
+This field is where we collect information about concerns related to housing or sleeping needs.
 You can indicate if you would like to be placed in a shared room with another applicant or share a bed with another applicant in a private room.
 Please note: the majority of our housing for residents is shared.
 Private rooms are limited and meant for two people who want to share a bed or for those with particular needs that require private housing.

 Additionally you can use this space to let us know if there are any particular sessions you absolutely can not attend, if you have to leave early or come late, if you want to attend a session with another applicant or staff member, etc. We try our hardest to accommodate requests, but may not always be able to.